joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6571284/2025/08/23/commanders-53-man-roster-final-projection-includes-four-running-backs/

 **Phillies' Zack Wheeler to undergo season-ending thoracic outlet surgery**\
-`Philadelphia's ace will need six to eight months to recover.`\
+`Philadelphia's ace will have a rib removed during the procedure.
+He will need six to eight months to recover.`\
 https://nytimes.com/athletic/6571385/2025/08/23/phillies-zack-wheeler-season-ending-surgery/

 **Why Sheffield Wednesday fans are thanking rivals Wrexham and co-chairman McElhenney**\